leomccormack/SPARTA/README.md

 audio_plugins/_SPARTA_X_/make/
 ```

-To generate project files for other IDEs, you can open and configure the included .jucer files with JUCE's Projucer App accordingly.
+To generate project files for other IDEs, you may open and configure the included .jucer files with JUCE's Projucer App accordingly.

 ## Known issues